cemenenkoff/pythonomicon/README.md

 1. `pip freeze > requirements.in`
 2. `pip-compile`

-The resulting `requirements.txt` file includes not only the required modules and their versions, but also all their interlaced dependencies.
+The resulting `requirements.txt` file includes not only the required modules and their versions, but also all of their interlaced dependencies.
 This detailed information is especially valuable when sharing code with other developers, that may want to update or modify dependencies in your project.

 ```
 # This file is autogenerated by pip-compile with Python 3.12